 When Do Payments Have To Be Made To Be Deductible?

 You can include only the medical and dental expenses you paid in the current tax year.
 It doesn't matter when you received the services.

 The payment dates for expenses include:

-Pay by check -- day you mail or deliver the check
+Check -- day you mail or deliver the check

-Credit card payment -- date the charge is made, not the date you pay the credit card bill
+Credit card -- date the charge is made, not the date you pay the credit card bill